-Notice is hereby given that the third Annual General Meeting of Indivior PLC ('Indivior' or the 'Company') will be held on Wednesday, May 17, 2017 at 3.00pm in the Wessex Ballroom, Renaissance London Heathrow, Bath Road, Hounslow, Middlesex, TW6 2AQ, to transact the following business.
+Up to date travel information can be obtained from Transport for London at www.tfl.gov.uk (tel: 0343 2221234) Notice is hereby given that the Annual General Meeting of Indivior PLC ('Indivior' or the 'Company') will be held on Thursday, May 7, 2020 at 3.00pm at the offices of Addleshaw Goddard LLP, Milton Gate, 60 Chiswell Street, London EC1Y 4AG, to transact the following business.

-Resolutions 1 to 17 will be proposed as Ordinary Resolutions and Resolutions 18 to 21 will be proposed as Special Resolutions.
+Resolutions 1 to 16 will be proposed as Ordinary Resolutions and Resolutions 17 to 20 will be proposed as Special Resolutions.
 Voting on all resolutions will be by way of a poll.